-Ecumenical Patriarch Dimitrios I proclaimed 1 September as a day of prayer for creation for the Orthodox in 1989.
-In fact, the Orthodox church year starts on that day with a commemoration of how God created the world.
+In 1989 Ecumenical Patriarch Dimitrios I proclaimed September 1 as a day of prayer for creation for Orthodox Christians because the Orthodox church year starts on that day with a commemoration of how God created the world.

 Following the leadership of Ecumenical Patriarch Dimitrios I and the WCC, Christians worldwide have embraced the season as part of their annual calendar.
 Pope Francis made the Roman Catholic Church’s warm welcoming of the season official in 2015.